-Study 105 is a Phase 2/3 trial of Plinabulin in combination with docetaxel in advanced breast cancer, hormone refractory prostate cancer and advanced NSCLC patients.
+PROTECTIVE-1 is a Phase 2/3 trial of Plinabulin compared with pegfilgrastim in various cancers, including advanced breast cancer, hormone refractory prostate cancer and advanced NSCLC patients treated with docetaxel (intermediate febrile neutropenia risk chemotherapy with high risk factors).

-The Phase 2 portion of Study 105 is a randomized open label study in 55 advanced NSCLC patients receiving a single dose of Plinabulin per cycle 30 minutes after docetaxel chemotherapy.
+The Phase 2 portion of PROTECTIVE-1 is a randomized open label study in 55 advanced NSCLC patients receiving a single dose of Plinabulin per cycle 30 minutes after docetaxel chemotherapy.
+The data was published in JAMA Oncology in September 2020.

-In the Phase 2 portion of Study 105, patients treated with Plinabulin dosed 30 minutes after docetaxel for the prevention of docetaxel CIN had comparable neutrophil counts and comparable neutropenia reduction and reported less bone pain, which was clinically meaningful, compared to patients treated with Neulasta 24 hours after docetaxel, with an overall product profile that we believe could address the limitations of the current standard of care.
-These results established the recommended dose of 40 mg (equivalent to 20 mg/m2) for the Phase 3 portion of the trial based on a clear dose response in grade 4 neutropenia incidence and the DSN as indicated in the table below.
+In the Phase 2 portion of PROTECTIVE-1, patients treated with Plinabulin dosed 30 minutes after docetaxel for the prevention of docetaxel CIN had comparable neutrophil counts and comparable neutropenia reduction and reported less bone pain, which was clinically meaningful, compared to patients treated with Neulasta 24 hours after docetaxel, with an overall product profile that we believe could address the limitations of the current standard of care.
+These results established the recommended dose of 40 mg (equivalent to 20 mg/m2) for the Phase 3 portion of the trial based on a clear dose response in grade 4 neutropenia incidence and the DSN seen in the Phase 2 portion.